What does a marquise diamond look like?

-Boat.
-Football.
-Smile.
-All of these words have been used to describe the shape of a marquise diamond.
+The Marquise diamond looks like a Boat, a Football, a Smile.
+All of these words have been used to describe the look & shape of a marquise diamond.

 Essentially an oval with pointed ends that has brilliant facets, the marquise first came about in the 18th century when French King Louis XV commission his court jewelers to fashion a diamond matching the smile of his main squeeze and mistress, Jean Antoinette Poisson aka the Marquise de Pompadour.
 Weird story, yes, but by giving the diamond the name marquise the King was showing the world that it's one aristocratic diamond shape.
 The term marquise (feminine form of marquess) referred to a hereditary rank midway between a duke and an earl.
 Pretty cool, huh?!

 Just like any diamond shape, the marquise has come and gone out of style.
 It was all the rage back in the 80s...now, though, not so much.
 So if you're looking for a unique center stone shape, the marquise has got you covered!

 Just like ovals, they are flattering to the finger (even the chunkiest of digits), as they elongate the fingers and make them look positively regal.